It’s fantastic to see more companies being incorporated by women than ever before.

 They observed that founders who fielded mostly prevention questions went on to raise an average of $2.3m in funds, about seven times less than the $16.8m raised on average by those who were asked mostly promotion questions.

-Another factor affecting the value of funds raised by women is the high proportion who are running businesses in sectors that are seen as high risk by investors.
-This includes healthcare (making up nearly 50%), education, and social services, which don’t tend to see the same level of investment as technology and manufacturing.
+Another factor affecting the value of funds raised by women is the high proportion who are running businesses in sectors that are seen as high risk by investors, including healthcare (making up nearly 50%), education, and social services, which don’t tend to see the same level of investment as technology and manufacturing.

 And within these stereotypically male industries, female founders lack networks and mentorship opportunities.